jaejinchoi/FFP/versions/2v.3.x/readme.md

 * Option [-v] shows a program profile
 * 2v.3.0 fully supports user-defined option [-k]

+2022-4-5
+* JSD matrix; add option to use TAB a row name separater, instead of PHYLIP format that limit row names up to 9 characters

 2020-2-24
 * In JSD_matrix calculation, a valid-time of 'q_f_buf' may cause adverse consequences and so there was a code rearrangement.